Interactive Financial Portal (OpenGov)

 Almost 90% of the budget is spent on personnel. |

-Over 80% of personnel costs are instructional or instruction-related. |
+Over 80% of personnel costs are instructional or instruction-related

-The current staffing levels enable MPCSD to maintain student-teacher ratios of 22:1 in our elementary schools and 24:1 in our middle school. |
+The current staffing levels enable MPCSD to maintain student-teacher ratios of 22:1 in our elementary schools and 24:1 in our middle school.

 Financial Challenges Ahead

-Pension Costs (District Portion
+Pension Costs (District Portion Only, No State Contributions) |

 In response to growing pension liabilities, the state of California mandated increasing employer contributions for the State Teachers’ Retirement System (STRS).
 The historic employer contribution rate was 8.25% of salaries.
 The employer rate has risen every year beginning in 2014/15, to 12.58% in the 2016/17 fiscal year and has reached 19.1% in 2020/21 (i.e., 2.3x higher than the historic rate).
 Rates for the Public Employees’ Retirement System (PERS) are also projected to increase.
-For fiscal year 23/24 it is 25.37%. |
+For fiscal year 24/25 STRS is 19.1% & PERS 26.68%

 Prior to fiscal year 2014/15, parcel tax revenue was recorded outside the General Fund and transferred back as needed.
 This report shows the actual parcel tax revenue received for each year.
 Note that in 2010/11, parcel tax revenue increased significantly due to Measure C, which passed in 2010 for a term of seven years.
-Measure B (2021) supersedes Measure X, effective 2021/22 and is set to expire in 2033. |
+Measure B (2021) supersedes Measure X, effective 2021/22 and is set to expire in 2033.

 Other Financial Considerations

 Beginning fiscal year 2014/15, the State’s portion paid into the teachers’ retirement system is reported as both a revenue and expense in the District’s books (pass through).
-This does not affect our annual operating surplus/deficit but significantly distorts budget comparisons made between recent years and those prior to 2014/15. |
+This does not affect our annual operating surplus/deficit but significantly distorts budget comparisons made between recent years and those prior to 2014/15.

 Foundation contributions have increased from $1.5 million in 2005/06 to $3.6 million beginning 2013/14. |

 Property taxes represent approximately 60% of MPCSD revenues.
 Secured property tax, that portion tied to real estate, represents about 90% of property tax revenues -or about 55% of the District's total revenues.
 Historically, property taxes have experienced robust growth, and we expect those trends to continue.
-However, year-to-year growth can fluctuate significantly and is subject to periodic real estate cycles. |
+However, year-to-year growth can fluctuate significantly and is subject to periodic real estate cycles.

 Redevelopment Agencies (RDA’s) were dissolved in 2012, resulting in a greater share of property tax available for schools.
-It will take many years for the full impact of this change to be realized by the District. |
+It will take many years for the full impact of this change to be realized by the District.

-Orientation to School Finance
+Understanding School Finance

 Like other governmental agencies, the District’s budget is organized and operated on a fund basis.
 Each fund is established for specific activities or objectives as outlined by the California Department of Education.
 MPCSD’s main fund is called the General Fund.
 Most of the District’s day-to-day operations are paid from the General Fund.
 This is the default view for all of our OpenGov reports.
 Other funds include those specific to bond issuances, cafeteria (lunch program), facilities improvements and repairs, and special reserves.
 These other funds are available on OpenGov by using the “Filter” feature found on the Annual Revenues & Expenditures report.